 Submitting your Results

-Once you have run the tests, you can click the Submit Results button to send your scores to benchmark.chaosgroup.com for a comparison with other systems.
+Once you have run the tests, you can click the Submit Your Score button to send your scores to benchmark.chaosgroup.com for a comparison with other systems.
 Before submitting your score, you can add a bit more detail about your device setup - anything that could boost your performance in the Tell us more about your gear field.

-You will need to sign in with your Chaos Group account to complete the submisison process.
+You will need to sign in with your Chaos Group account to complete the submission process.